banmeetscodeworld/fretron1/README.md

 Q2-
-The approach is written in comments, didn't use any google source just did logical thinking.
+The approach is written in comments, didn't use any google source for it, just did logical thinking.